 A family of spatial databases will be created to support analysis and map-making activities listed in the project Scope of Work.
-The databases will use Environmental Systems Research Institute (ESRI) Shapefile and File Geodatabase formats which are the current standard in Geographic Information Systems (GIS) work.
+The databases will use Environmental Systems Research Institute (Esri) Shapefile and File Geodatabase formats which are the current standard in Geographic Information Systems (GIS) work.
 Polygon geometry will be employed to delineate land cover and habitat types.
 Polygon boundaries will be drawn to enclose areas that are roughly homogenous and represent one of the 19 habitat types (Table 1) defined for the project.

 Severely impacted lands